 61. When is normal saline used?

-As a solvent to make water isotonic to the body.
+It is used as a solvent and to make water isotonic with bodily fluids.

 62. What are the two mucolytic drugs?